zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 ```
 # II.
 Pipeline

-All of the following codes are available in this github repository.
-As long as you have created the environment and required softwares were installed properly (details in section III), you should be able to run all the scripts without changing the scripts.
+All of the codes used in this project are available in this github repository.
+As long as you have created the environment and required softwares were installed properly (details in section III), you should be able to run all the programs without changing the scripts.

 ![work flow](Figures/work_flow.png)